PhD students of the team:

 In my free time I like exploring the island by bike, playing the piano, and singing.

-I joined the Neuronal Rhythms in Movement Unit in September 2018 as a rotation student.
-Before coming to OIST, I received my BSc (Bioengineering) and MSc (Neurobiology) degrees from Shanghai University, China.
-Here in nRIM, I am enjoying visualizing beautiful neurons.
-It is a great opportunity to pursue my interests in neuroimaging and broaden my knowledge in motion capture.
+I joined this unit in September 2019 as a co-supervised student.
+Before coming to OIST, I received my BSc (Bioengineering) and MSc (Neurobiology) degrees from China.
+I have always been fascinated by transdisciplinary findings of how the immune system impacts the nervous.
+During my PhD, I would like to investigate how immunological imbalance contribute to the cerebellar deficits in autism.
+Here in nRIM, I am enjoying monitoring and quantifying balance performance in autistic-like mouse model.
 In my free time, I enjoy being a fan of ARASHI.

 Deviana David, PhD student (September 2020 - )

 I joined the unit in September 2020, few months after doing rotation in the lab.
 Before coming to OIST, I had my BSc in Psychology from Indonesia and MSc in Neuroscience from the UK.
 I’m interested to study the anatomy and functional properties of inferior olive neurons and how it affects movement.
 I learned some basic experimental techniques during my rotation with the lab and I’m excited to learn other cool techniques to study the neurons throughout my PhD.
 Besides of my exciting (and challenging also) PhD life, I enjoy exploring the island, having a good coffee, cakes and foods!